 Monday, June 28th 2021, 9:47 pm - Third time is a charm for Lytton, B.C., after setting a new record again for Canada's hottest temperature -- hitting 49.6° Tuesday, surpassing its previous records of 47.9°C on Monday and 46.6°C on Sunday.

 Lytton, B.C., is on a roll, completing the trifecta of breaking new temperature records for Canada's hottest temperature ever.

-For the second day in a row, the British Columbia community has recorded the country's highest temperature on record -- hitting 47.9°C on Monday, surpassing its previous record of 46.6°C set on Sunday.
-The new Canadian temperature record that was established on Sunday, which previously stood for about 83 years, lasted for less than 24 hours.
+For a third day in a row, the British Columbia community has recorded the country's highest temperature on record -- hitting 49.6°C Tuesday, surpassing its previous records of 47.9°C on Monday and 46.6°C set on Sunday.
+Each record was broken less than 24 hours after the previous one.
+The first of the new Canadian temperature records that was established on Sunday, beat its predecessor that previously stood for about 83 years.

 A phenomenon known as a heat dome, something more common to the southwestern U.S, is the cause of this extreme heat.
 It is defined as an area of intense high pressure, beneath which descending air compresses into layers near the surface, warming drastically as it does so.